Yashvanth Kondi

 Problem: Can we circumvent the 1-ciphertext lower bound for privacy-free grabling?

 Result: Yes, we give an information-theoretic construction that gets around this lower bound.
-It can be composed to natively garble formulas that comprise AND, XOR, negation, and threshold gates in the privacy-free setting.
-External Reviews
+It can be composed to natively garble formulas that comprise AND, XOR, negation, and threshold gates in the privacy-free setting. [+] Service Program Committees

 Journal of Cryptology, IEEE T-IFS.